satspares/DWIN_DGUS_HMI/README.md

 14-July-2023 add rasperry pi pico example

 ## Usage
-Download the Library and extract the folder in the libraries of Arduino IDE See example for rasperry pi pico
+Download the Library and extract the folder in the libraries of Arduino IDE, see example for rasperry pi pico
 #### Include DWIN Library (eg. DWIN_Arduino.h)
 ```C++
 #include <DWIN_Arduino.h>